damp11113/damp11113/README.md

 ## 🐍 Python Library Project

 - [damp11113](https://github.com/damp11113/damp11113-library): A Python library project aimed at providing an easy-to-use, all-in-one function, low-code solution.
-Proud to present the [PyserSSH](https://github.com/damp11113/damp11113-library/wiki/PyserSSH) - it's an SSH server for remote access to your functions.
+- [PyserSSH](https://github.com/damp11113/PyserSSH) - it's an scriptable ssh server for remote access to your functions/project.

 ## 🚀 What I'm Up To